zelos-alpha/demeter/docs/source/quickstart.rst

 Lines
 ----------------------------------------

-Data Feeds, Indicators and Strategies are considered as :doc:`Line <references/data_line>`, which is inherit from pandas.Series, and their collection is :doc:`Lines <references/data_line>`, which is inherit from pandas.DataFrame.

 A line is a succession of points that when joined together form this line.
 Data collected by downloader will have the following set of points per minute: